ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/README.md

 Navigate to: https://getbootstrap.com/docs/4.0/components/navbar/.

-Here, you'll see a lot of navbar options.
-We'll be using the very first option.
-Copy and paste the code and place it directly under the opening <body> tag.
-Reloading your page and resizing the browser will show you exactly how your navbar will scale.
+Given that this is the first component we're looking at, we'll expand a bit more on what you're seeing.
+On this page, you'll find many navbar options and the relevant code for each.
+You're free to copy whichever you want to your webpage, and in particular, **our webpage utilizes the first option**.
+Copy and paste this code and place it directly under the opening `<body>` tag.

+Reload your page and resize your browser.
+It's already responsive!

 ##### Jumbotron